Otto Pérez Molina: Presidency

-Pérez was finally elected in the November 2011 presidential election with 54% of the vote, and took office on 14 January 2012.
+Pérez was finally elected in the November 2011 presidential election with 54% of the vote and took office on 14 January 2012.
 Pérez was the first former military official to be elected to the presidency since Guatemala's return to democratic elections in 1986.

-He proposed the legalisation of drugs when he first became president while attending the United Nations General Assembly, as he said that the War on Drugs has proven to be a failure.
+He proposed the legalization of drugs when he first became president while attending the United Nations General Assembly, as he said that the war on drugs has proven to be a failure.

 Corruption charges, arrest and trial

-In April 2015, international prosecutors, with help from the UN, presented evidence of a customs corruption ring ("La Línea") in which discounted tariffs were exchanged for bribes from importers; prosecutors learned of the ring through wiretaps and financial statements.
-Vice President Roxana Baldetti resigned on 8 May, and was arrested for her involvement on 21 August.
-On 21 August, Guatemalan prosecutors presented evidence of Pérez's involvement in the corruption ring.
-Congress, in a 132–0 vote, stripped Pérez Molina of prosecutorial immunity on 1 September 2015, and, on 2 September, he presented his resignation from the Presidency.
+In April 2015, international prosecutors, with help from the UN, presented evidence of a customs corruption ring ("La Línea") in which discounted tariffs were exchanged for bribes from importers; prosecutors learned of the call through wiretaps and financial statements.
+Vice President Roxana Baldetti resigned on 8 May and was arrested for her involvement on 21 August.
+On 21 August, Guatemalan prosecutors presented evidence of Pérez's participation in the corruption ring.
+Congress, in a 132–0 vote, stripped Pérez Molina of prosecutorial immunity on 1 September 2015, and he presented his resignation from the Presidency on 2 September.

-On 3 September, after a court hearing in which charges and evidence against him were presented, he was arrested and sent to the Matamoros prison in Guatemala City.
+On 14 September, after a court hearing in which charges and evidence against him were presented, he was arrested and sent to the Matamoros prison in Guatemala City.
 Vice President Alejandro Maldonado Aguirre was appointed to serve the remainder of Pérez's 4-year term in office (due to end on 14 January 2016).